HiMoE-VLA: Hierarchical Mixture-of-Experts for Generalist Vision-Language-Action Policies: Method

+where $U_+=\sum_u\mathds{1}[|P(u)|>0]$ and $\beta{=}0.1$; if $U_+=0$, the AS-Reg term is skipped for that mini-batch.
+Excluding the anchor from $A(u)$ removes the dominant self-similarity term $\exp(1/\beta)$ from the denominator; the valid-anchor normalization and $1/|P(u)|$ averaging make the loss robust to batch composition and per-class frequency, so that AS-Reg aligns routing patterns within each action space and contrasts them across action spaces at the boundary layers.

+\paragraph{Heterogeneity-Balancing Regularization (HB-Reg).} At the layers adjacent to AS-MoE, the \textbf{HB-MoE} is intended to keep sparse capacity available for residual heterogeneity, such as embodiment, viewpoint, and scene variation, after action-space-specific computation has been separated.
+We adopt the standard load-balancing loss from DeepSeekMoE~\citep{dai2024deepseekmoe} as HB-Reg.
+Let $N$ be the number of experts, $K$ the top-$K$ width, $U$ the number of tokens, $s_{i,u}\!\in\![0,1]$ the router's softmax score for expert $i$ on token $u$, and $r_{i,u}\!=\!\mathds{1}\{u\!\to\!i\}$ the top-$K$ routing indicator.
+Define

+so that $\mathcal{L}_{\mathrm{HB}}{=}1$ at the balanced configuration $f_i{=}1, P_i{=}1/N$; the factor $N$ keeps this reference value comparable across expert counts.
+Since $r_{i,u}$ is non-differentiable, $f_i$ is treated as a stop-gradient constant and gradients flow only through $s_{i,u}$, redirecting probability mass from over-used experts (large $f_i$) toward under-used ones.
+Statistics are computed per sequence and averaged across the batch.

-In summary, AS-Reg drives \textbf{specialization} in the AS-MoE for capturing action-space differences at shallow layers, while HB-Reg enforces \textbf{balancing} in the HB-MoE for integrating heterogeneous factors at deeper layers.
-Together with the flow-matching loss, these objectives enable HiMoE-VLA to learn expressive and transferable policies from highly diverse robotic data.
+In summary, AS-Reg promotes \textbf{specialization} in the AS-MoE for action-space differences, while HB-Reg promotes \textbf{balanced utilization} of the adjacent HB-MoE experts.
+Together with the flow-matching loss, these objectives train the hierarchy to combine source-specific routing with shared action generation.